finos/htc-grid/README.md

 # HTC-Grid
 The high throughput compute grid project (HTC-Grid) is a container based cloud native HPC/Grid environment.
-The project provides a reference architecture that can be used to build and adapt a modern High throughput compute solution using underlying AWS services, allowing users to submit high volumes of short and long running tasks and scaling environments dynamically.
+The project provides a reference architecture that can be used to build and adapt a modern High throughput compute solution allowing users to submit high volumes of short and long running tasks and scaling environments dynamically.

-**Warning**: This project is an Open Source (Apache 2.0 License), not a supported AWS Service offering.
+**Warning**: This project is an Open Source (Apache 2.0 License).

 ### When should I use HTC-Grid ?
 HTC-Grid should be used when the following criteria are meet: